zkjet/mad-hatter/docs/CONTRIBUTING.md

 Once the branch is ready to be merged, push it to the repo and create a PR to the dev branch.
 From this point, it will follow the details set out in WORKFLOW.md.

+## Logging Guideline

+We need more logs, as a general guide:

+1. Starting log at the start of the function
+2. Ending log at the end of the function
+3. A log stating the path in the if block
+4. Log before a message is sent to the user
+5. Log for a failure or edge case scenario